-We Are Guitar
+We Are Guitar Episode VII

-Guitar Salon International Foundation on the GSI YouTube Channel
+HOSTED BY: Guitar Salon International Foundation on the GSI YouTube Channel

-Step 1: Play along
+Step 1: Play-Along

 Use the tutorial videos below for help learning your part, and then practice your part at tempo with the play-along videos.

-Once you have your part practiced up to tempo, continue to Step 2.
+Once you have your part practiced up to tempo, continue to Step 2!

 Step 2: Recording and Uploading Your Part

 to be featured in the showcase

 Minimize background noise.
 Set up in a quiet room and ask others in your home to avoid making sounds while you record.
-Turning off loud fans and AC can help quiet things down.
+(Turning off loud fans and AC can help quiet things down!)

 Put on your headphones.
-Plug them into a second device that you are not recording with and load the youtube rehearsal video for your part that you practiced along with.
-This will allow you to play along with the rehearsal video when recording without letting the sound bleed into your video submission.
+Plug them into a second device that you are not recording with and load the YouTube rehearsal video for the part that you practiced along with.
+This will allow you to play along with the rehearsal video while recording without the sound being heard on your video submission.
 You must play along with the rehearsal video for your part when recording so you stay in tempo with all of the other submissions.

 Check your tuning!
 If you don't have an electronic tuner at home, you can use this website.
 There are also several free tuner apps for your phone.
-GuitarTuna and Pano Tuner work well in our experience.
+(GuitarTuna and Pano Tuner work well in our experience!)

 Press record.
 Start recording first and then start the play-along rehearsal track in your headphones.
 Doing it in this order will allow you to focus on the count in.
 We will edit all of the video submissions, so you don't have to worry about playing as soon as you start recording yourself.

-Submit your video files in the form below.
+Submit your video files through the form below.
 Please don't navigate away from the page until you get a green success message after you click submit.
 You may have to wait a minute if your video file is very large or if you are submitting from mobile.
 You will also receive a confirmation email at the address you entered into the form.
-If you are unsure your submission went through, email and we'll check for you!
+If you are unsure your submission went through, email firstname.lastname@example.org and we'll check for you!

+Followed all of the steps?
 That’s it!
 We will take your submission and edit it into our online guitar ensemble for the Showcase.
-We look forward to making music with you!